 Article Twenty-four

-Auditors appointed according to Article fifteen of the present Statutes shall carry out the annual audit of the Association and report to the General Assembly.
+Auditor appointed according to Article 15 of the present Statutes shall carry out the annual audit of the Association and report to the General Assembly.

 SECTION VII - AMENDMENTS - WINDING UP - LIQUIDATION

 Article Twenty-five

 The General Assembly shall be allowed to deliberate amendments to the Statutes if their objects are expressly stated in the convening notice and if the number of present and represented members (votes cast) reaches the quorum.
 Two thirds of the members forms the quorum.
 Amendments shall be adopted by a majority of two thirds of the votes cast.